 Do reimplantation within 30 minutes if possible.
 Reimplantation done after > 2 hours has a very poor prognosis.

-A tooth contaminated by dirt is a risk factor for tetanus Prevention Tetanus is acute poisoning from a neurotoxin produced by Clostridium tetani.
+A tooth contaminated by dirt is a risk factor for tetanus Prevention Tetanus is acute poisoning resulting from a neurotoxin produced by Clostridium tetani.
 Symptoms are intermittent tonic spasms of voluntary muscles.
-Spasm of the masseters accounts for the name... read more , so immunization history should be checked.
+Spasm of the masseters accounts for... read more , so immunization history should be checked.

 Tricks and Tips